Liodeus/liodeus.github.io/_posts/2022-03-19-Jenkins-Vulnerabilities-analysis-part-1.md

 ---
 layout: post
-title: Jenkins - Vulnerability analysis part 1
+title: Jenkins - Vulnerabilities analysis part 1
 tags: [Jenkins, Security, CI, CD]
-description: "Jenkins - Vulnerability analysis part 1"
+description: "Jenkins - Vulnerabilities analysis part 1"
 ---

-The goal here is to learn/find out what kind of vulnerabilities can be found in Jenkins.
+I'm trying to learn what kind of vulnerabilities can be found on Jenkins.
+My analysis won't be 100% accurate, but I'm trying my best :)

 To achieve this, I based all my research on their [*Security Advisory*](https://www.jenkins.io/security/advisories/).